niekbouman/commelec-api/README.md

 We use the term *high-level API* (and the abbreviation *hlapi*) for a collection of functions (each with a C function prototype) for constructing advertisements for various commonly used resources.
 Each such function is tailored to a specific resource.
 Currently, we provide functions for constructing advertisements for a battery, a fuel cell, and a PV, as well a function to parse a request (the latter is independent of the resource).

 Also, the high-level API demonstrates the use of the low-level API.
-Hence, when you want to write a function for constructing an advertisement for your resources which is not supported in the high-level API, the implementation code of the high-level API could serve as an example and/or as a starting point for your custom function.
+Hence, when you want to write a function for constructing an advertisement for a resource that is not supported in the high-level API, the implementation code of the high-level API could serve as an example and/or as a starting point for your custom function.

 We have written (in C++11) some convenience functions for easily constructing certain mathematical objects that we define in the schema, like polynomials or (convex) polytopes.
 Note that we view those convenience functions as part of the low-level API.